codatio/codat-docs/docs/usecases/bill-pay/overview.md

 ---

 import { IntegrationsList } from "@components/global/Integrations";
-import { billpayIntegrations } from "@components/global/Integrations/integrations";
+import { integrationsFilterPayables } from "@components/global/Integrations/integrations";

 ![An image from the static](/img/use-cases/billpay/billPay.png)